 Aaron Parker

-Aaron Parker is Principal Business Development Manager - Heat and Mechanical Solutions at Centrica Business Solutions.
-He supports customers across a range of industries - including public sector, pharmaceutical, food and beverage, hotels, leisure and manufacturing - to reduce their energy costs and carbon emissions.
+Aaron Parker is Principal Business Development Manager - Public Sector at Centrica Business Solutions.
+He supports customers in reducing their energy costs and carbon emissions.
 He has over a decade of experience within business development and two decades within engineering solutions.

 Sign up to receive regular updates on: